Breast Augmentation After Pregnancy

 Breast Enlargement Pills

 This is one method for breast augmentation after pregnancy that I am very skeptical about.
 Breast enhancement pills generally contain estrogen-compounds that are meant to trigger growth of new breast tissue.
-I find it a scary to play with estrogen, since it is known to increase the risk of cancer for women who use it to mitigate menopausal symptoms.
+I find it a scary to play with estrogen since it is known to increase the risk of cancer for women who use it to mitigate menopausal symptoms.

 I have searched high and low for research confirming both the effectiveness and the safety of using breast enhancement pills, there really seem to be none published.
-So even if this is a non-invasive and therefor tempting method, I would think twice before trying it.
+So even if this is a non-invasive and therefore tempting method, I would think twice before trying it.
 Who knows what it triggers in your body (if anything)?!
 So at least when it comes to estrogen-based pills; save your money for one of the other methods instead.

 There is, however, one type of pill that is making me slightly interested.
 It is a progesterone-based pill, called Bountiful Breast.
 Progesterone is involved in breast growth, as well as in your menstrual cycle; being the dominant hormone during the second part of your cycle.
-Progesterone then trigger growth of your milk glands to prepare for pregnancy.
+Progesterone then trigger the growth of your milk glands to prepare for pregnancy.

 I think it is fair to say that if anything, progesterone based breast enhancement pills are likely to be a lot safer to use than estrogen-based pills.
 Whether they work or not?
 I have no idea!
 If you try - please let us know the results!
 You can visit the website of Boutiful Breasts here.